polarityio/passivetotal/README.md

 ### Data Card

 Returns a count of available data for various OSINT sources including a link to view the data in PassiveTotal.
 The Data Card also includes a drop down to view your current PassiveTotal API Search Quota based on the provide API key option.

+### Services/Ports

+Allows you to see services on recently open ports for an IP Address.

+### OSINT

+Searches open source intelligences sources

+### Subdomains

+Returns subdomains of the given domain

 ### Articles